 Let the bars cool completely in the pan, which will probably take at least 2 hours.
 (Yeah, good luck with your willpower and waiting that long.
-You can hasten the cooling process by letting the pan cool for a few minutes at room temperature and then shoving it in the fridge, which will also help to set the sorta mushy pumpkin layer, although we recommend this only if using a metal baking pan.)
+You can hasten the cooling process by letting the pan cool for a few minutes at room temperature and then shoving it in the fridge, which will also help to set the sorta mushy pumpkin layer, although we recommend the cheater’s fridge tactic only if using a metal baking pan.)

 - Pumpkin Seven Layer Bars With A Little Bling

 If you’d like to make these sing with a little extra bling, sprinkle the bars with 1/2 cup any of the following after adding the chips and before adding the coconut: diced candy-bar pieces, chopped nuts (almonds, walnuts, pecans), pumpkin seeds, toffee bits, chopped cream-filled sandwich cookies, or anything else you dream of sprinkling on.